-Plum cake is a must for my birthday (same applies to sunflowers) and this plum-marzipan tart is a belated birthday gift to myself!
-It has a gluten-free crust but you can also use your favorite pie or tart crust and even if it’s store bought I am not judging.
+Plum cake is a must for my birthday (same applies to sunflowers) and this plum-marzipan tart is a belated birthday gift for myself!
+It has a gluten-free crust but you can also use your favorite pie or tart crust and even if it is store bought I am not judging.

 I am on my way to the mountains!
 Just a bit further than an hour north of Atlanta are the Blue Ridge Mountains and we rented a cabin nearby a lake.
 I can’t wait to sip my coffee on the porch and enjoy the view.
 You can bet there will be a wooden sign saying: relax you’re on mountain time (there must be a law that makes those signs mandatory) and for sure there will be a wooden bear sculpture, there is one in every cabin.
 I got to remember to pack my plaid flannel shirt just to be my own cliché.

 We take every opportunity to spend a weekend in the mountains but around September is my favorite time to go because the apple-picking season started!
 We will come home with the trunk full of apples and that might be the reason for all that apple recipes here on 1BigBite.
-And just in time, before my brain or belly (not sure which part is in charge when I think about a recipe) switches to apples we have two of my favorite things combined in this plum-marzipan tart.
+And before my brain or belly (not sure which part is in charge when I think about a recipe) switches to everything with apples I made this plum-marzipan tart.
 Can’t wait to unwrap fruity almond goodness when we arrive.

 - for the crust: